StarbirdTech/AI-Blueprints/ngc-integration/agentic-rag-with-tensorrtllm/data/context/aistudio/using-aistudio/model-deployment/tensorflow-model-mlflow.md

 In this example, we covered the entire workflow for training a breast cancer classification model using TensorFlow, logging it with MLflow, and registering it for easy management and deployment.
 Using MLflow’s capabilities to track and register models ensures efficient model management and deployment across environments.

-AI Studio provides a streamlined environment for working with MLflow, TensorFlow, and many other machine learning tools, making it easy to track experiments, manage models, and publish them for use in production systems.
+AI Studio provides a streamlined environment for working with MLflow, TensorFlow and many other machine learning tools, making it easy to track experiments, manage models, and publish them for use in production systems.

 For more information on MLflow and its capabilities, you can visit the official [MLflow documentation.](https://mlflow.org/docs/latest/index.html)

 Feel free to extend this workflow to more complex models or datasets to meet your specific use cases.